-To make a subject access request, you should
+To make a subject access request, you should:

-- Make a request in writing.
+- make a request in writing.

-- Provide enough personal information to identify you.
+- provide enough personal information to identify you.
 This means when you send us your application you will also need to send us copies of at least two official documents, which show your name, date of birth and current address.
 These could be a driving licence, a birth or adoption certificate, passport or a recent utility bill.

-- Payment for your request.
+- include payment for your request.

 NHS Digital does not hold medical records in the same format as a GP or Hospital would hold.
 For example case note files, x-rays or doctors notes.